kbparagua/js-crash-course/01_functions.md

 }

-privateA(); // ReferenceError: privateA is not defined. privateB(); // ReferenceError: privateA is not defined.
+privateA(); // ReferenceError: privateA is not defined. privateB(); // ReferenceError: privateB is not defined.
 ```

 ## Hoisting